Here are some resources to support the four stages of innovation, from invention right through to impact.

 Adoption and spread of innovations and improvements guide

 A practical and accessible guide produced by the West of England AHSN to support the adoption and spread of innovations and improvements within the health and social care sector.
-Read our Adoption and spread innovations and improvements guide.
+Read our adoption and spread guide.